oicnanev/RI-ISEL2526/1_practical_assignment/report.md

 __Objective of this design__

-1.  **Simplicity and Universality:** It allows the introdution of VLANs into the network without having to upgrade or reconfigure every single PC, printer, and server to understand 802.1Q tags.
+1.  **Simplicity and Universality:** It allows the introduction of VLANs into the network without having to upgrade or reconfigure every single PC, printer, and server to understand 802.1Q tags.
 2.  **Clear Separation of Responsibilities:**
     *   **Switches** are the _VLAN-aware_ devices.
 They handle the complexity of tagging, filtering, and trunking.
     *   **End-devices** are _VLAN-unaware_.
 They just send and receive standard network traffic.